-This was how the original Soundboard first looked.
+This was a mock-up of the original Soundboard.

 The new base v2 – along side the old one v1.